vyasanand/Kubernetes-Deployments-and-Add-ons/docs/03-Kubespray.md

 02) Control Plane node memory: 1.5GB, Worker nodes memory: 1GB
 03) Ansible v2.9+, Jinja 2.11+ and python-netaddr is installed on the machine that will run Ansible commands
 04) The target servers are configured to allow IPv4 forwarding
-05) Your ssh key must be copied to all the servers part of your inventory
+05) SSH key to connect to all servers
 ```
 Run the below steps to validate and perform the required pre-requirements